MicrosoftDocs/visualstudio-docs/docs/extensibility/localizing-vsix-packages.md

 ### Description

-The following example shows relevant portions of an *Extension.vsixmanifest* file, together with the corresponding *Extension.vsixlangpack* file for Spanish.
+The following example shows relevant portions of an *Extension.vsixmanifest* file.
+The file also includes the corresponding *Extension.vsixlangpack* file for Spanish.
 The values from the language pack replace the values from the manifest if the Visual Studio locale of the target computer is set to Spanish.

 ### Code